13 parties to participate in 12 bye-elections in 8 states ― INEC

 Additional Bye-elections

+“Accordingly, the Commission has released a Harmonized Timetable and Schedule of Activities for two constituencies.
+The Notice of Election shall be published on 26th August 2020 and political parties shall conduct their party primaries between 27th August and 8th September 2020.

+“The harmonized Timetable and Schedule of Activities has been uploaded on the Commission’s website and social media platforms.

-Meanwhile, the All Progressives Congress APC will on Wednesday begin screening of party aspirants for the elections.
+Meanwhile, the All Progressives Congress APC will today begin screening of party aspirants for the elections.